 - shown the ability to communicate effectively and work well on team-based engineering projects.

-- succeeded in entry-level mechanical engineering positions regionally and nationally.
+- succeeded in entry-level mechanical engineering positions.

 - pursued continued professional development, including professional registration if desired.

-- successfully pursued engineering graduate studies and research, if desired.
+- successfully pursued engineering graduate studies and research if desired.

 Expected Student Learning Outcomes